Wage theft now a crime in Victoria

-From today, wage theft is now a criminal offence in Victoria.
+Federal government makes wage theft a criminal offence

 1 July, 2021Inaugural Commissioner of Wage Inspectorate Victoria named.